Cheeni Kum: Soundtrack

 The score and soundtrack were composed by Ilaiyaraaja.
-The songs had their tunes re-used from the composer's earlier songs in other languages, while the arrangements were fresh - such as "Jaane Do Na" was re-used version of the song "Jotheyali" from the 1981 Kannada movie Geetha.
+The songs had their tunes re-used from the composer's earlier songs in other languages, while the arrangements were fresh.

 Reception

 Critical reception

 Martin D'Souza of Glamsham gave the movie 4/5 stars, concluding that "There's a dash of sweetness (Tabu), the right amount of spice (Amitabh Bachchan), a proper dose of lime (Paresh Rawal), the perfect quantity of salt (Swini Khara) and a spoonful of tadka (Zohra Sehgal).
 A clean entertainer which can be watched by the entire family."
 Raja Sen of Rediff gave the movie 3.5/5 stars, stating that "This isn't a groundbreaking film, but it didn't set out to be.
 It's a maturely written film with great characters, tremendous performances and some fantastic moments.
 It could have been perfect, but the lesser said about that end the better.
 Watch it.
 A brilliant sequence involving the chef, a chemist, chhatris and chachas is absolute movie magic, and in itself well worth the price of admission.
 Bravo."
 Naresh Kumar Deoshi of Apun Ka Choice gave the movie 3/5 stars, saying that "The movie, featuring Amitabh Bachchan in yet another brilliant performance, not just entertains you with its sarcastic humor, it also touches your heart with its emotional moments.
 Do not miss this sugar-free spread."
 Taran Adarsh of Bollywood Hungama gave the movie 3/5 stars, concluding that "On the whole, CHEENI KUM is absorbing in parts.
 A lackluster first half gets a boost with a much energetic second half and that elevates the film to the watchable level.
 At the box-office, CHEENI KUM is targeted at the multiplexes mainly.
 Clever promos and feel-good vibes should ensure a positive run at the multiplexes."
 On the contrary, Rajeev Masand of CNN-IBN gave the movie 2/5 stars, stating that "So I'll go with two out of five for R. Balki's Cheeni Kum, it's an average entertainer at best.
 If you're a die-hard Bachchan fan, do give it a shot because he doesn't disappoint.
 How you wish the film didn't either!"